zecure/alarm-server/README.md

 Alarm Server
 ============

-A small web application to receive and store images from alarm systems.
+A small web application to receive and store images from alarm systems by *Hendrik Buchwald*.

 The goal is simple: allow clients to store files remotely (for example images from a camera) but do not allow them to alter the files afterwards.
 So in case intruders get access to one of the alarm systems, they can not remove their traces.